-You don’t really need to read the article to get an idea of the tone of this piece; the headline pretty well says it all.
+It’s not necessary to read the article to catch the tone of this piece.
+The headline pretty well says it all.

-Kronbauer, if you’re worried about looking like a cop, I have two suggestions for you: stop acting like a cop if you aren’t one, and for the love of god, recognize your glaring privilege and do something productive about it.
-Educate yourself about how the DTES came to be and the culture that exists there, outside of the peddling of what your article describes as “poorly rolled” and “tasteless” “inferior” cigarettes.
+To Kronbauer and others like him: Please recognize your glaring privilege and do something productive about it.
+Educate yourself about how the DTES came to be and the culture that exists there, outside of the peddling of what your article describes as “tasteless” and “inferior” cigarettes.

 The kind of down-the-nose snobbery and thinly-veiled upper-class NIMBYism present in Kronbauer’s writing is outright damaging and very clearly unnecessary.